 Winners announcement & Final Event

-At the beginning of May, the winners will be revealed according to all the assessments.
+The winners will be revealed according to all the assessments.